This is a quick tutorial on how to create ER diagram for your existing relational databases with Dataedo in just a couple of minutes.

 There is also an opposite functionality - to hide some links from the (specific) diagram to hide unnecessary information.

 To hide the relation right-click it and choose the Hide relation option.

 7. Export and share

 And now, one of the key functionalities and benefits of Dataedo - exporting to interactive HTML.
 This is important for you because you can easily and conveniently share diagrams with complete data dictionary documentation with your team and organization.

-You can also copy diagram to clipboard.
-Right-click blank part of diagram pane and choose Copy to clipboard option.
+You can also copy the diagram to the clipboard.
+Right-click the blank part of the diagram pane and choose Copy to clipboard option.